liman4u/flask_rabbitmq_microservice/README.md

 Python microservice using rabbitmq
-A simple flask app microservice using rabbitmq with asyncio library pika
+A simple flask app microservice using rabbitmq with pika library